Treating Labrum Tears Glastonbury

 Avoid Surgery & Enjoy Complete Relief

 To prevent pain and improve stability, your joints are separated by cartilage.
 The labrum is a ring of cartilage that makes up part of the ball-and-socket joints of your hips and shoulders.
 Your labrum, much like other joints and cartilage, is vulnerable to injury and tearing.
-At New England Stem Cell Institute, Dr. Paul Tortland specializes in diagnosing and treating labrum tears in Glastonbury, CT and provide innovative treatments to promote healing of the damaged tissue.
+Here at the New England Stem Cell Institute, Dr. Paul Tortland specializes in diagnosing and treating labrum tears in Glastonbury and provides innovative treatments to promote the healing of damaged tissue.

 What is a Labrum Tear?